faramarzzareian/Twitter_Airflow_ETL/README.md

-# Project: Airflow Twitter Data Extraction and CSV Storage
+# Project: Twitter ETL ON AWS EC2 WITH Airflow

 ## Description:
 The project involved installing Apache Airflow on an EC2 instance in AWS and developing a Python script to extract today's 10 tweets containing specific keywords from the Twitter API.
 The extracted tweets were then saved to a CSV file.
 Additionally, a DAG (Directed Acyclic Graph) file was created to automate the execution of the data extraction function on a daily basis and save the data to the EC2 instance.